 Here is a selection of highlights that have contributed to the growth of behavioural science during the last 12 years:

-Behavioural Science at Magpie:
+Behavioural science at Magpie:

 At Magpie we also adopt a transdisciplinary approach to bring our behaviour change campaigns and interventions to fruition whilst championing unheard voices.
 We bring together a combination of different skills and perspectives that combine to add the value that no single approach would achieve on its own.
 Working in this way creates more impact, but is also more rewarding and fun!
 We combine subject matter expertise from our clients and our team with behavioural sciences, community engagement and creativity.